Skip to main content

 Additional resources:

-AWS Cloud Discovery Jobs can use AWS roles to discover accounts.
-When the job includes the AWS role, the discovery job will dynamically grab multiple accounts from AWS.
-We previously aimed to maintain a 1:1 relationship between roles and accounts.
-Now, a single role can discover multiple accounts.
-This enables AWS users to set up discovery and specify the precise account to create, or leave the account empty to have the discovery job create cloud accounts as a result of the discovery.
+AWS Cloud Discovery jobs can use AWS roles to discover multiple accounts.
+When the job includes an AWS role, the discovery job dynamically retrieves accounts from AWS.
+A single role can discover multiple accounts, so you can either specify exact accounts to discover or leave the account empty to have the discovery job create cloud accounts automatically.

 You can perform AWS discovery without supplying any form of long-term, programmatic credentials by leveraging Instance Profiles or IAM roles for Amazon EC2 instances.